-Take a look at our Spring 2020 Grade Report and our Fall 2019 Grade Report These provide aggregate data for all sections that we supported in the fall and spring semesters.
+Take a look at our Fall 2020 Grade Report, Spring 2020 Grade Report and our Fall 2019 Grade Report These provide aggregate data for all sections that we supported in the fall and spring semesters.
 For the fall semester, on average, students who attended SI sessions achieved at higher levels than their peers who did not attend sessions; 85 percent of SI attenders achieved a grade of C or better, compared to 67 percent of their peers who did not attend.
 Spring 2020 SI attendees also performed better than students who did not attend SI sessions.

 If you are interested in participating in the Supplemental Instruction Program, please see our Guide to Participation.